Data Processing Addendum

 5. SUB-PROCESSORS

-If Customer has a reasonable basis and a legal right (pursuant to Data Protection Laws and Regulations) to object to Salesloft’s use of a new Sub-processor, Customer shall notify Salesloft in writing within ten (10) business days after receipt of Salesloft’s notice of a new Sub-processor(s).
+If Customer has a reasonable basis and a legal right (pursuant to Data Protection Laws) to object to Salesloft’s use of a new Sub-processor, Customer shall notify Salesloft in writing within ten (10) business days after receipt of Salesloft’s notice of a new Sub-processor(s).
 In the event Customer exercises a legal right to object to a new Sub-processor(s) and that objection is not unreasonable, Salesloft will use reasonable efforts to make available to Customer a change in the affected Services or recommend a commercially reasonable change to Customer’s configuration or use of the affected Services to avoid Processing of Personal Data by the objected-to new Sub-processor without unreasonably burdening Customer.
 If Salesloft is unable to make available such change within a reasonable period of time, which shall not exceed ninety (90) days, Customer may terminate the applicable Order Form(s) in respect only to those Services which cannot be provided by Salesloft without the use of the objected-to new Sub-processor, by providing written notice to Salesloft.
 If no objection is received during the applicable timeframe, Salesloft will deem Customer to have authorized the new Sub-processor.

 5.2 Liability.
 Salesloft shall be liable to Customer for the acts and omissions of its Sub-processors to the same extent Salesloft would be liable if performing the services of each Sub-processor directly under the terms of this DPA.